-Sykes was the first drummer of Brooklyn noise rock band Parts & Labor, a member of Grooms (part of the Death by Audio collective), and currently plays in Invisible Things (with U.S. Maple’s Mark Shippy).
-Some musicians he has toured and/or recorded with include Marnie Stern (Kill Rock Stars), Mike Watt (Minuetmen, Stooges), Norman Westberg (Swans), White Magic (Drag City), and Martin Bisi (producer of Sonic Youth, John Zorn).
-He was part of the Boredoms’ 77 Boadrum project and shared bills with numerous indie musicians such as St. Vincent, Real Estate, Kurt Vile, War on Drugs, Quasi, Titus Andronicus, Tune-Yards, Beach Fossils, and many others.
+In the 2000s, Sykes was the first drummer of the Brooklyn noise rock band Parts & Labor, and later a member of Grooms (part of Brooklyn’s Death by Audio collective), and more recently Invisible Things (with U.S. Maple’s Mark Shippy).
+Some musicians he has toured and/or recorded with include Marnie Stern, Mike Watt (Minuetmen, Stooges), Norman Westberg (Swans), White Magic (Drag City), and Martin Bisi.
+He was part of Boredoms’ 77 Boadrum project and shared bills with numerous indie musicians such as St. Vincent, Real Estate, Kurt Vile, War on Drugs, Quasi, Titus Andronicus, Tune-Yards, Beach Fossils, and many others.
 Besides solo electronic music he promises he will finish while on leave, his current project is a double-drum and electronics trio called Semiotic Primate, based out of Berlin.